 "You Have Osteoporosis."
 These three words are the truth for most women in their 30s and beyond.
 According to several orthopedic doctors, women are more susceptible to osteoporosis than men.
-Let's look into why women are more likely to get osteoporosis.
+This article explores why women are more likely to get osteoporosis.

 There are mainly two reasons for women being more susceptible to having osteoporosis.

 The female hormone estrogen is the primary cause of osteoporosis in women.
-Estrogen regulates the fertility cycle.
-Simultaneously, it keeps the bones healthy and strong, and things run smoothly until menopause.
+Estrogen regulates the fertility cycle and simultaneously keeps the bones healthy and strong.
+Things run smoothly until menopause.
 After menopause, hormonal levels drop significantly, which contributes significantly to low bone density.

 Furthermore, having irregular periods or starting them at a much later age are some of the reasons for having lower bone mass than others.
 Aside from these, having the ovaries removed can result in decreased bone mass.